mrdiamond12312/e-neighbor-frontend/README.md

 # E-Neighbor

-This project is a webapp, helps with seekers and holders, who finds themselves in need of renting or leasing their properties, which is furnitures and vehicles.
+A Web App connecting renters and owners of furniture and vehicles.

 # Ant Design Pro

-This project Front End WebApp is built on Ant Design Pro - UmiJS Framework
+This project Front End Web App is built based on Ant Design Pro - UmiJS Framework.

 # How to Run